ExplorViz-Archive/explorviz-frontend-extension-comparison/README.md

 # explorviz-frontend-extension-comparison

 This repository holds an extension for [ExplorViz Frontend](https://github.com/ExplorViz/explorviz-frontend) that enables the user to compare two application models.
+(Work-In-Progress)
 The related backend extension is [explorviz-backend-extension-comparison](https://github.com/ExplorViz/explorviz-backend-extension-comparison).